-Theory 2 Credit Lab 1 credit hour
+Theory 3 Credit Clinical 1 hour Lab 1 credit hour

 NUR203 Mental-Health Nursing

 This course will emphasize the development of the nursing student to address the impact that acute and chronic behavioral health problems have on the adult patient.
 The student will focus the care to promote, restore and maintain optimum mental health in patients diagnosed with acute and chronic mental health disorders.
 Etiology, methods of assessment, diagnosis, treatment, and prognosis will be presented.